bbe2/portfolio/README.md

 ## instructor.brian
-strategist with deep process re-engineering practice skills
+hands-on programming and curriculum instruction
-- hands-on programming and curriculum instruction
+- strategist with deep practice in process re-engineering
 - Thank you for learning about my skills!

 ## jeffersonian reengineering
 > The whole and patch should be commensurate.